gitworkflows/GitReleaser/docs/recipes/monorepo.md

 # Monorepo

-Although release-git was not originally designed for monorepos, certain workflows with multiple workspaces can still be installed.
+Although gitreleaser was not originally designed for monorepos, certain workflows with multiple workspaces can still be installed.

 If all workspaces should be bumped to the same version and are published at the same time, then follow the two steps in